3110/M5Nafuda/README_en_US.md

 A file named `[model_name]_image_viewer_firmware_[version].bin` will be generated in the `firmware` directory.

-For settings related to the firmware being generated, please refer to the following items in the `image-viewer` section of the `platformio.ini` file:
+For settings related to the firmware being generated, please refer to the following items in the `m5nafuda` section of the `platformio.ini` file:

 * Model name
   `custom_firmware_target`